weight-space-learning/weight-space-learning.github.io/docs/index.markdown

 This workshop will explore fundamental questions about weight spaces, such as:

 - What are the inherent properties of weights, like symmetries and invariances, that affect learning and optimization?
-- How can weights be represented, manipulated, and decoded efficiently for downstream tasks?
+- How can model weights be efficiently represented, processed, and used for downstream tasks?
+- What information can be decoded from model weights?
 - Can we generate model weights for specific applications, such as transfer learning or neural fields?
 - How can we democratize the usage of weight spaces for more efficient research and applications?